yuzu-emu/yuzu-emu.github.io/site/content/help/quickstart/index.md

 **Step 1:** In the Hekate Home menu, tap on `Launch`.

 **Step 2:** Tap on `CFW - sysMMC`.

+> **NOTE:** If you get the following error message:
+> ```
+> Error while loading fss0:
+> atmosphere/package3
+> Wrong ini cfg or missing/corrupt files!
+>
+> Failed to launch HOS!
+> ```
+> Some of the Atmosphére files might not be stored in the correct places in your microSD card.
+Press any button to return to the Hekate menu and tap on `Power Off` to turn off your console.
+Make sure that the files in your microSD card match up with the images shown in [Preparing the microSD Card](#preparing-the-microsd-card) and then try again.

 > Your Switch will now boot into the **Atmosphére** custom firmware (`CFW`).
 You should see the Atmosphére logo show up instead of the Nintendo logo at boot.
 It is normal that the HOME Menu remains the same and you can double check that you're loaded into CFW by navigating to **System Settings > System** and checking the `Current version` value.
 >
 > The current version value should resemble something like this: `XX.X.X|AMS 1.X.X|S`